First Year (1L) Curriculum

 Lewis & Clark Law School requires all first-year students to take the same curriculum.
 The first-year curriculum provides a strong foundation for upper-division law study and for success in the profession of law.

-First-year, full-time day division students take eight courses:
+First-year, full-time day division students take nine courses:

 - Civil Procedure

 - Constitutional Law I

 Part-time, evening students spread these courses over the first two years.
 They are able to add more courses in the day in the second year in order to take on a full-time load, if desired.

 Upper-division students (whether part-time or full-time) must also take:

 - Regulation and Ethics of Lawyers (or equivalent)

 - Minimum of six highly specialized credits

 Students are free to design their own programs of study after the first year.
 Students are responsible for seeing to it that they meet the requirements for graduation, which includes completing 90 total credits.